 There are three types of serrated polyps: hyperplastic polyps, sessile serrated lesions (eFigure 15–34), and traditional serrated adenomas.
 It is believed that sessile serrated lesions (prevalence 5–15%) and traditional serrated adenomas (prevalence less than 1%) harbor an increased risk of colorectal cancer similar or greater to that of adenomas.
 Many pathologists cannot reliably distinguish between hyperplastic polyps and sessile serrated lesions.
 Diminutive hyperplastic polyps (less than 5 mm) are extremely common (prevalence 20–30%), especially in the rectum, and believed to be without significant risk.

-A large, slightly elevated serrated lesions is well seen after 'lifting' with a submucosal injection of saline with blue dye coloring. ...
+A large, slightly elevated serrated lesions is well seen after 'lifting' with a submucosal injection of saline with blue dye coloring.
+(Used, with permission, from ...